Losing the most beautiful part of our life, our father!

 Just a day before he passed away,

-His predictions on the future of politics around the world was so apt that over
+His predictions on the future of politics around the world were so apt that over the past 15 years I didn’t have an option but to believe his prognostications and

 presages on the emerging situations worldwide.
 Since his childhood, he had